-I look at her face, at her warm, gentle gaze that always seems to be wondering whether I’m alright, whether I’m sad, anxious, worried.
+Her warm, gentle gaze always seems to be wondering if I’m alright.
 She smiles a little.

-Other identical afternoons I have guided Shizuko up the path on our right to the graveyard.
-For many generations, the locals have built the graves on a stepped hill, and the nearby grounds are pleasantly green, with trimmed bushes and a gravel garden with many stone buddhas in varied poses.
+On other identical afternoons I have guided Shizuko up the path to the graveyard.
+For many generations, the locals have built their graves on a stepped hill.
+The nearby grounds feature trimmed bushes and a gravel garden with stone buddhas in varied poses.
 But today I want quiet, I want to return to our secluded spot.
-Although I know that nobody will bother us, I want to erase from my brain the possibility that anybody will.
+Although I know that nobody will bother us, I wish to erase from my brain the possibility that anybody could.

-We cross the road to walk in front of the convenience store.
-Its tattered awning, which originally might have been sandstone orange and white, is the only detail that adds color to this building.
-We pass by the eternally closed store with its half-empty shelves and the faded posters announcing long-gone days.
-The rounded, mushroom-like bushes, that have grown in a narrow, long planter between the building and the sidewalk, graze the left arm of my jacket as we walk by.
+We cross the road to walk in front of the eternally closed convenience store.
+Its tattered awning, which originally may have been sandstone-orange and white, is the only detail that adds color to this building.
+Its shelves are half-empty, and some faded posters announce long-gone days.
+As we walk by, the rounded, mushroom-like bushes, that have grown in a long planter between the building and the sidewalk, graze the left sleeve of my jacket.

 I nod.
 While Shizuko inserts some coins into the slot to get her usual Kirin Lemon Tea, she turns her head to look down the street, which ends in a wall of vegetation.
-A flock of pigeons flies across the sky above us.
+Above us, a flock of pigeons flies across the sky.

-“The town is so deserted today, isn’t it?” she says.
-“At this hour of the afternoon, I’d expect to see at least the kids returning from baseball practice, but it feels as if everyone is asleep, or hiding behind their windows.”
+“The town is so deserted today, isn’t it?” she asks.
+“At this hour of the afternoon, I’d expect to see at least kids returning from baseball practice, but it feels as if everyone is asleep, or hiding behind their windows.”

 Her bottle of lemon tea makes a thud sound as it falls in the machine.
 Shizuko crouches to take it out.
-When she straightens her back, she lifts her gaze to mine, but she drops her notebook accidentally.
+When she straightens her back, she drops her notebook accidentally.
 I hurry to pick it up as my skin tingles; looking into her eyes always does these days.
-After Shizuko retrieves her notebook from my hand, she twists the cap of her bottle and takes a drink.
+After Shizuko recovers her notebook, she twists the cap of her bottle and takes a drink.
 She must have noticed how tenderly I’m staring at her, because she blushes slightly.